Kattencafe Kopjes (Amsterdam Cat Café)

 Cats & Things

 You had me at cat-shaped tea cosy.
 Cat lovers will want to get their paws on practically everything in this feline-themed Aladdin’s cave in Amsterdam’s pretty canal ring.
 Much more than just a pet store, Cats & Things takes collectibles to the next level with its huge selection of cat-related treats, gifts and things with cats on that you never even knew you needed.
 Catty art prints, ornaments, cushions, jewellery and champagne glasses are just a few of the items on sale, as well as a vast range of food, toys, stylish beds, carriers and designer accessories for that special cat in your life.
 You can start your very own Kattenkabinet.
 Shop assistants include a few real-life cats.

 Pub cats of Amsterdam

 Don’t be alarmed when drinking in one of Amsterdam’s cafes or pubs if you feel a furry little body rubbing up against your leg.
-It’s (hopefully) not an overfriendly local; just one of the city’s many pub cats.
+It’s (hopefully) just one of the city’s many pub cats.
 These four-legged drinking buddies help keep the pubs’ canalside yards and cellars free from unwanted wildlife, as well as providing a warm welcome to visitors.
 Some of the most famous pub cats in Amsterdam include Claus at Café Bax (Ten Katestraat) and Wolf; the famously surly moggy at Café de Prins.
-You'll find these and more in Robert van Willigenburg’s photo book Amsterdam Pub Cats, available from the American Book Center in Amsterdam.
+You'll find these and more in Robert van Willigenburg’s photo book Amsterdam Pub Cats, available in the American Book Center in Amsterdam.